 why AZ junk for shed demos?

 Where there is absolutely nothing that can be salvaged from a broken down shed, then demolishing services must be set up.
-You can call many demolition service companies that will offer all sorts of machines that will certainly knock down a shed.
+You can call many demolition service companies that will offer all sorts of machines that will certainly knock down a shed or even a weathered and rotted deck, walkdeck, or pergola, see more here.
 But how many of these services will include dumpster rentals and additional services that ensure your shed is properly broken apart and placed in to a dumpster to be taken away the same day?
 Additionally, we handle all types of backyard disasters, for more see our yard cleanup page here.

 AZ Junk has a real knack for arranging all of the above and for a price that's a lot lower than most of the local AZ demolition companies can offer.